'Best space tacos yet': NASA astronauts harvest green chile on the ISS, make a meal of it

 Take fajita beef.
 Add rehydrated tomatoes and artichokes.
-Put it in a tortilla.
+Put it all in a tortilla.
 Top with Hatch chile you spent months growing.
 Do all of this while in orbit around Earth on the International Space Station.
-And that's the recipe for space tacos.
+That's the recipe for space tacos.

 Astronauts on the ISS indulged in a special treat after harvesting peppers that have been growing on the ISS since July.
 The plants are from NuMex "Española Improved" seeds, a hybrid Hatch chile.
 Hatch refers to a town and region in New Mexico known for its peppers.